Why Are The Signs Of Depression In Men Different?

 - Feelings of sadness, emptiness, or hopelessness

-Men also may have symptoms that might not be initially recognized as depression by medical providers or others in their life, including:
+Men also may have symptoms that might not be initially recognized as clinical depression by health care providers or others in their life, including:

 Depression might cause men to struggle without support due to stereotypes about what "masculinity" means for a man.
-These stereotypes might condition men to limit their expression of emotions linked to depression or any emotion perceived as "sensitive."
-Since mentend to be less likely to reach out for support, it could be a reason why women are often more frequently diagnosed with the condition.
+These stereotypes might condition men to limit their expression of emotions linked to depression or refuse to seek emotional support in order to avoid being perceived as "sensitive."

 Unpacking Common Depression Symptoms In Men